This is Part Two of How to Use Herbal Aphrodisiacs. Please read the information contained in Part One before using any .

 Part Used: Root

 Description: Suma is a ground vine with an extensive root system that grows in the Amazon rainforests of Southern Brazil, Venezuela, Peru, Paraguay, and Ecuador.
-Suma has been refereed to as “para toda” meaning “for all things” because of it’s use in treating many ailments.
+Suma has been referred to as “para toda” meaning “for all things” because of its use in treating many ailments.

 History: Suma has a history of being used by natives of the Amazon as a tonic, a cure for various illness, and as an aphrodisiac.

 Aphrodisiac Properties: The Libido enhancing properties of suma are subtle, and it is more of an adaptogenic tonic increasing overall vitality and stamina.
 It’s energy enhancing properties are more relaxed and less jolting than most.
 Suma also helps to calm the nerves and has a pleasant effect on mood, which is beneficial in cases where stress is diminishing sexual desire.